mattlr20/Weekly-Quiz-Interface/README.md

 # Weekly-Quiz-Interface
 - Program used for creating and managing questions, answers, and results.
+- I created this for Cyber Security testing at an accounting company, but it can be used for anything!
 - Utilizes PHP, SQL, HTML, CSS, JQuery, JavaScript, AJAX, and Bootstrap.
-- Create and schedule questions a head of time.
+- Create and schedule questions months in advance.
 - Supports Multiple choice, True/False, and Short Answer questions.
 - Calculates all the testing results and displays it using Google charts.
+- Updates on change using AJAX.
+- Popout Edit and Add Screen
+- Toggle answer visibility with Bootstrap

 # Getting Started
 - In auth.php, set hostname, server, database, and password.